-The eventual stabilizing role of wage flexibility hinges critically on the influence that adjustments in wages (or other components of labor) may have on output and employment.
-As argued in Galí (2013), in an economy described by the New Keynesian model, the amount of labor hired is determined, in the short run and for a given technology, not by the prevailing wage but by the quantity of output that firms want to produce which, in turn, is determined by aggregate demand.
-Thus, the effect of a change in labor costs on employment is transmitted through the impact of the former on marginal costs, inflation and -through the monetary policy rule- on nominal and real interest rates, which finally affect consumption.
-If the ZLB is binding and, as a result, the change in inflation does not elicit a change in the nominal rate, the previous causal chain in the transmission of labor cost adjustments to employment breaks down.
-Furthermore, in the face of a constant nominal rate, any reduction in expected inflation caused by a downward adjustment in labor costs will lead to a rise in the real interest rate, and may thus end up having a "perverse" effect on output and employment.
+The eventual stabilizing role of wage flexibility hinges critically on the influence that adjustments in wages (or other components of labour costs) may have on output and employment.

+As argued in Galí (2013), in an economy described by the New Keynesian model, the amount of labour hired is determined, in the short run and for a given technology, not by the prevailing wage but by the quantity of output that firms want to produce which, in turn, is determined by aggregate demand.
+Thus, the effect of a change in labour costs on employment is transmitted through the impact of the former on marginal costs, inflation and - through the monetary policy rule - on nominal and real interest rates, which finally affect consumption.
+If the ZLB is binding and, as a result, the change in inflation does not elicit a change in the nominal rate, the previous causal chain in the transmission of labour costs adjustments to employment breaks down.
+Furthermore, in the face of a constant nominal rate, any reduction in expected inflation caused by a downward adjustment in labour costs will lead to a rise in the real interest rate, and thus may end up having a 'perverse' effect on output and employment.

-In order to illustrate the role played by the ZLB in determining the effects of labor cost adjustments, we use the model above to analyze the impact of a large, unanticipated, negative demand shock and its interaction with a wage subsidy increase, where the latter is presumably enacted in order to counteract the adverse effects of the shock on output and employment.
-The shock is assumed to last for 20 quarters and its size is normalized so that the drop of output on impact is 4 percent in the presence of a ZLB constraint and under a constant wage subsidy.
+In order to illustrate the role played by the ZLB in determining the effects of labour cost adjustments, we use the model above to analyse the impact of a large, unanticipated, negative demand shock, to which the government responds with a wage subsidy increase.
+The latter is presumably enacted in order to counteract the adverse effects of the shock on output and employment.
+The adverse demand shock is assumed to last for 20 quarters, and its (constant) size is normalized so that the drop of output on impact is 4% when in the presence of a ZLB constraint and the absence of a change in the wage subsidy.

 Figure 1 displays the responses of output, inflation, and the nominal and real interest rates to the demand shock just described and a simultaneous wage subsidy increase, in the absence of a ZLB constraint.
-We assume that the increase in the wage subsidy lasts for as long as the shock (i.e. 20 quarters) and has an alternative size of 0, 1 or 3 percent, corresponding respectively to the lines with (black) squares, (blue) circles and (red) diamonds.
+We assume that the increase in the wage subsidy lasts for as long as the shock (i.e. 20 quarters) and has an alternative size of 0%, 1% and 3%, corresponding respectively to the lines with (black) squares, (blue) circles and (red) diamonds.
 As Figure 1 makes clear, in the no ZLB environment, the effects of the wage subsidy accord to conventional wisdom: the larger the subsidy increase, the more it stabilizes output in the face of the adverse demand shock.
 The reason is that a larger subsidy triggers a larger decrease in inflation and hence a stronger monetary policy response in the form of lower nominal and real interest rates, as captured in the bottom panels.